 2.5.1.
 Where a child lives at two different addresses, the 'home' address will be determined as the address at which the child resides for the majority of school nights.
 School nights are Sunday night to Thursday night inclusive.
 In a case where the child spends an equal number of school nights at each address, then the address where the child benefit is paid will be used.
 Where no child benefit is claimed the address used to register the child with a doctor will be used.

 2.6.
-Feeder schools
+Siblings

 2.6.1.
-N/A
+A sibling is defined as: